alexrudy/postalicious/readme.txt

 = Version 1.05 =

 * Fixed a bug where automatic updates did not work.
-* Fixed a bug where del.icio.us usernames/passwords containing certain characters did not work with Postalicious.
+* Fixed a bug where delicious usernames/passwords containing certain characters did not work with Postalicious.
 * Added CURL support to fix the problems some hosts have with file_get_contents.

 == About the rss.php file ==

-Postalicious 2.0 uses the MagpieRSS version bundled with WordPress to fetch the RSS feeds for del.icio.us, ma.gnolia and Google Reader.
-Unfortunately, the original way in which MagpieRSS handles more than one child elements with the same name in the same item on the feed does not allow Postalicious to work properly with ma.gnolia and Google Reader feeds.
-In the case of ma.gnolia, the tags for the bookmark can not be retrieved, in the case of Google Reader, the bookmark's title and description can not be retrieved.
+Postalicious 2.0 uses the MagpieRSS version bundled with WordPress to fetch the RSS feeds for delicious, ma.gnolia and Google Reader.
+Unfortunately, the original way in which MagpieRSS handles more than one child elements with the same name in the same item on the feed does not allow Postalicious to work properly with delicious, ma.gnolia and Google Reader feeds.
+In the cases of delicious and  ma.gnolia, the tags for the bookmark can not be retrieved, in the case of Google Reader, the bookmark's title and description can not be retrieved.
 So if you want to use these features with Postalicious you must install the modified rss.php file which comes with Postalicious.
-Postalicious will automatically detect if the modified version is installed or not, and if it isn't Google Reader and tag-related support in ma.gnolia will be disabled.
+Postalicious will automatically detect if the modified version is installed or not, and if it isn't Google Reader and tag-related support in delicious and ma.gnolia will be disabled.
 The modified version is backwards compatible with the unmodified version so any other plugins that use MagpieRSS should be unaffected.
 I am aware that there are other plugins which use their own modified versions of rss.php file, if you have already installed a modified version of rss.php and want to use Postalicious, please feel free to contact me and I'll see what can I do to help you.
 For instructions on how to install the rss.php file, please read the "Installation" section.

 Important Note: Updating WordPress to a newer version will remove the modified version of rss.php so if you wish to continue using Postalicious you will have to re-install it.
 The version of Postalicious that can be found on my website will always contain an updated version of rss.php which works with both Postalicious and the latest WordPress version.
 The current modified version of rss.php is based on the rss.php file found in WordPress 2.3.2, but since the rss.php file has remained relatively unchanged in the last few versions of WordPress, then there should be no problem if you replace this file in an older version of WordPress.

-There's also some debate about MagpieRSS support vs SimplePie for future version of WordPress, and it might be better to bundle RSS-handling functions with Postalicious instead of changing a core WordPress file, but most people use Postalicious with del.icio.us, so this shouldn't be much of a problem for now.
+There's also some debate about MagpieRSS support vs SimplePie for future version of WordPress, and it might be better to bundle RSS-handling functions with Postalicious instead of changing a core WordPress file, but most people use Postalicious with delicious, so this shouldn't be much of a problem for now.
 Future version of Postalicious might take a different approach to solving this problem though.

 == Custom date formats ==